A black and white photo of the NYC skyline

 Claims Against Sellers

-Buyers who purchase a property and later discover a seller’s failure to disclose home defects may have a claim against the seller.
+Buyers who purchase a property and later discover that the seller failed to disclose home defects may have a claim against the seller.

 It’s also worth noting that the seller’s liability can extend beyond the immediate financial impact of repairing the defect.
 If the property’s value is significantly reduced due to the defect, the seller could be held responsible for this depreciation.